Xilinx/dfx-mgr/README.md

 # How to build
-DFX-MGR depends on external libraries/frameworks like libdfx, libwebsockets, i-notify etc. The recommended way to compile this repo is using yocto where the required dependency are taken care of.
+DFX-MGR depends on external libraries/frameworks like libdfx, libwebsockets, i-notify etc. The recommended way to compile this repo is using yocto where the required dependency are taken care of in the recipe.

+If not using yocto then dependent libaries will need to be provided to cmake using appropriate -DCMAKE_LIBRARY_PATH.

 ## How to build using yocto